alexcpendleton/Pendletron.Vsix.LocateInTFS/README.md

 ----------

 ## Changelog
+### v3.0.0 (May 13, 2019)
+- Updated for Visual Studio 2019.
+Thanks to [BoredTweak](https://github.com/BoredTweak) for the pull request.
+Thank you for your assistance and patience. :)

 ### v2.0.0 (June 21, 2017)
 - Updated for Visual Studio 2017.
 Thanks to [o-farooq](https://github.com/o-farooq) for the pull request.
 This required an entirely new package, so the 2010-2015 extension and the 2017+ extension are at different URIs.